inspire-eu-validation/discovery-service/A.03.03.language.search.attribute.md

 **Test method**

 Examine whether the INSPIRE Discovery service implements the “language” parameter by using the Language queryable in a filter statement as defined by an ISO Metadata Application Profile of the OGC Catalogue Service Specification in version 2.0.2.
+I.e. the Discover Metadata request contains a filter with a [PropertyName](#PropertyName) element "apiso:Language".

 **Reference(s)**